Bartow County, Georgia: Geography

-According to the U.S. Census Bureau, the county has a total area of 470 sqmi, of which 460 sqmi is land and 11 sqmi or 2.2% is water.
+According to the U.S. Census Bureau, the county has a total area of 470 sqmi, of which 11 sqmi or 2.2% are covered by water.

 The bulk of Bartow County is located in the Etowah River sub-basin of the ACT River Basin (Alabama-Coosa-Tallapoosa River Basin).
 The northeastern portion of the county around Rydal is located in the Coosawattee River sub-basin of the same ACT River Basin, while an even smaller northwestern section around Adairsville is located in the Oostanaula River sub-basin of the larger ACT River Basin.

 The Etowah is mostly part of Lake Allatoona in southeast Bartow and southwest Cherokee counties, with the Allatoona Dam near Cartersville also impounding Allatoona Creek into northwest Cobb county.
 The peninsula between the two major arms of the lake is home to Red Top Mountain State Park, east-southeast of Cartersville and just southeast of the dam.